Michael Boal is in his third season as the associate head coach for the University of Iowa field hockey program and his 10th overall with the program.

-Following a quick turnaround from the 2021 spring season, Boal helped guide the Hawkeyes to the outright Big Ten regular season title in the fall of 2021 – the first for the program since 1999.
+Following a quick turnaround from the 2021 spring season, Boal helped lead the Hawkeyes to the outright Big Ten regular season title in the fall of 2021 – the first for the program since 1999.
 It was Iowa’s second regular season title in three seasons.

 The Hawkeyes started the season with 16 consecutive victories, the second-longest winning streak in school history.
 The program won five consecutive games against top-seven ranked foes from Sept.
 19-Oct.
 3 and went 10-3 against ranked opponents during the year.